The Type 1 Diabetes Diagnosis

 How a Type 1 Diabetes Diagnosis Can Offer Perspective

-As angry and upset as I was at this disease throughout this experience, there are absolutely no words to describe what you go through when you get in the elevator with your child and you are surrounded by children and their parents who are facing much more challenging conditions.
+As angry and upset as I was at this condition throughout this experience, there are absolutely no words to describe what you go through when you get in the elevator with your child and you are surrounded by children and their parents who are facing much more challenging conditions.

 On one particular day, before I entered the elevator to go to my son’s appointment, I saw two parents pushing a child in a wheelchair who had obviously lost their hair from chemotherapy.